 }

-As you can see, the asynchronous call RenderContentDataAsync is being forced to run synchronously using .GetAwaiter().GetResult().
+The asynchronous call RenderContentDataAsync is forced to run synchronously via .GetAwaiter().GetResult().

-Using .GetAwaiter().GetResult() (or .Result or .Wait()) on asynchronous code is a well-known anti-pattern in .NET that can easily lead to thread pool starvation and deadlocks, especially under high load.
+Using .GetAwaiter().GetResult() (or .Result or .Wait()) on async code is a well-known anti-pattern in .NET that can cause thread pool starvation and deadlocks, especially under high load.

 Conclusion